 If you ask for attention when it’s really important, and avoid it when it’s not, people will keep paying attention.

-If you want to get the attention of a specific person, type @ followed by their name to mention them.
-As you type, a menu will appear, listing the members in your group that match that name.
-Select the member you want and then click post or start.
-You can mention people in comments, thread contexts, or in the details of a decision.
+If you want to get the attention of a specific person, type @, start typing their name, and then select the user you want to mention.
+Click post or start.
+You can mention people in comments, threads, or even decisions.
 They will be notified that you’ve mentioned them.

 Reactions send a notification within Loomio, but do not send an email.

-If the thread is an important announcement and contains information that’s ready for the whole group to take notice of, you can notify people with the invite to thread tool.
-People you notify will get an email immediately with the title and context of the thread included.
+If, for example, the thread is an important announcement and contains information that’s ready for the whole group to take notice of, then notify them when you start the thread.

 Notify the right people every time